 Application Requirements:

-• Students must be nominated by their home institution: 2023 IAS Nomination Form
+- A candidate must be nominated by an advisor at their home institution using the 2026-27 IAS Nomination Form

-• A copy of the applicant’s official academic transcript through the most recent fall semester.
+- A candidate must submit a completed 2026-27 IAS Application along with a copy of an official academic transcript through the most recent fall semester.

-• Two letters of reference—one from the student’s academic advisor and one from a faculty member or administrator at the applicant’s home institution
+- A candidate must submit two letters of reference–preferably one from the student’s academic advisor and one from a faculty member or administrator at the applicant’s home institution

-• A 500-word essay describing the student’s educational objectives while studying in Northern Ireland.
+- A candidate must submit a 500-word essay describing the student’s educational objectives while studying in Northern Ireland

-• Art: Students planning to study art must submit a portfolio of their work on CD with their application materials or via a Web site.
-Art students should have completed significant course work before applying.
+- Art: Students planning to study art must submit a portfolio of their work in and electronic format (or via a link to a website) along with their other application materials.
+Art students should have completed significant course work in their major before applying.

-• Science or Math: Students planning to study science or math should have completed significant coursework in their field prior to studying in Northern Ireland.
+- Science or Math: Students planning to study science or math should have completed significant coursework in advanced areas of their discipline prior to studying in Northern Ireland.

-• Education: Education/Teaching is available only at Stranmillis or St. Mary’s.
+- Education: Education/Teaching is available only at Stranmillis or St. Mary’s.
 Preference is given to students who have some in-classroom experience.
-Spring semester in Northern Ireland includes an in-school placement.
+The Spring semester in Northern Ireland includes an in-school placement.
 Education students must, therefore, obtain a background check and bring the results to Northern Ireland.

-• Music: Students interested in studying a musical instrument at University of Ulster – Magee will be required to pay extra fees not included in the tuition/fee waiver from UU.
+- Music: Students interested in studying a musical instrument at Ulster University– Magee will be required to pay extra fees not included in the tuition/fee waiver from UU.

 Coursework and campus selection considerations:

-• The University of Ulster has multiple campuses.
-Students attending UU are required to take all of their courses at one campus.
-Applicants should, therefore, determine if all of the courses they wish to take are available at a particular UU campus.
+- Ulster University (UU) has several campuses in addition to their main campus in Belfast.
+Students interested in attending UU are required to take all of their courses at one campus.
+Applicants should, therefore, make sure that all of the courses they wish to take are available at a particular UU campus.

-• Applicants should talk with their adviser or campus director of international study to determine how study abroad will affect their academic program, specifically whether credit for courses in Northern Ireland will transfer to their home college.
+- Applicants should talk with their adviser or director of international study to determine how participation in the IAS program will affect progress toward graduation and whether credits will count toward degree programs at the home institution.

-• All of the participating Northern Ireland institutions prefer applicants for the Fall semester, especially for education students considering attendance at Saint Mary’s University College or Stranmillis University College.
-This is a preference and does not indicate that students will not be considered for the Spring semester.
+- All of the participating Northern Ireland institutions prefer applicants for the Fall semester, especially for education students considering attendance at Saint Mary’s University College or Stranmillis University College.
+However, this is a preference and does not prevent students from being considered for the Spring semester.

 How the selection and placement process works:

-Participating schools in Northern Ireland review all applications and make final selections and placements.
-Qualified applicants who are not accepted may be put on a reserve list and offered a placement if another student declines.
-Applicants who are accepted will be notified in March and must accept or decline by April 1.
-Students will receive information from their school in Northern Ireland usually in mid- to late April.
+Qualified applicants who are not initially invited to participate in the IAS program may be put on a reserve list and offered a placement if another student declines.
+Applicants who are invited to participate will be notified in March and must accept or decline by April 1.
+Students will receive information from the school where they have been placed for study in Northern Ireland usually in April or early May.
 Placements are final and are not subject to negotiation.
 Accepted students must complete all required paperwork from their assigned school in Northern Ireland as requested.

 Emailing instructions: